OmerFarukArpa/guncel-konular-infinity-leap/README.md

 ## 📦 Downloadable Version of the Project (APK)

+⚠️ Since this is an augmented reality project, please download and run it on devices that support augmented reality.

 You can download the application by clicking the link below:

 🔗 [Download the Project](https://drive.google.com/file/d/1Wr8SRK19TxLCIOM9JcWyR99CtPvIpBdQ/view?usp=sharing)